 The Homage to Rothko series is a paean to my favorite painter whose work has been an inspirational foundation for many years.
 Anatomia Digitale (Nazraeli Press 2009) represents permutations and interpretations of radiological based images as a basis for artistic expression and celebration of the exquisite beauty of the human form.

 Reverie focuses on images reminiscent of dream states, while the Other Side of The Sky is a conceptual project inspired by Yves Klein "signing" the sky as his first work in 1947.
 The images are based on actual Malibu sky images that have been reinterpreted and rendered into pure abstraction, implying what might exist on the other side of the sky.
-Face-The Music (Steidl 2016) attempting to capture, in portraiture, how musicians feel while listening to music of their choice.
+Face-The Music (Steidl 2016) captures, in portraiture, how musicians feel while listening to music of their choice.

 The latest project, Neogenesis 1, combines disparate photographs to form completely new images, mirroring Duchamp's credo that all art is in reality "definitively unfinished".

-Neogenesis 2 - takes this one step further with Neogenesis 1 as a starting point and applying inkjet transfers to the underlying image, again resulting in a new aesthetic sensibility.
+Neogenesis 2 - takes this one step further with Neogenesis 1 as a starting point and applying inkjet gel transfers to the underlying image, again resulting in a new aesthetic sensibility.

 My passion for making photographs, much like a painter's passion to lay down marks, comes from a desire to express how I feel rather than to simply depict what is seen.
 Photography has become an avenue for heightened awareness and self-expression.
 I feel privileged to have discovered this most transcendent art form.